truecosmic2025/appointment_booking_system1/QUICK_START.md

 # Quick Start: Phone Retrieval Fix

 ## ✅ Problem Fixed
-Phone numbers from BotPenguin are now automatically retrieved and stored in bookings.
+Phone numbers from BotPenguin are now automatically retrieved, normalized to E.164 format, and stored in bookings.

 ## 🧪 Test It Works